Agrivoltaics for Entrepreneurs, Farmers and Community Leaders

 Research Design Defining experimental conditions and metrics

-Land Assessment Calculate the energy and financial yields for specific parcels of land.
-Explore several configurations and approaches.
-Develop a more detailed plan for your application.
+Land Assessment Calculating the energy and financial yields for specific parcels of land.
+Exploring various solar configurations and approaches.
+Developing a more detailed plan.

 Load Calculations Learn what data to collect on energy usage.
 View a number of examples for medium to large-scale applications.